George Reeves

 George Reeves (born George Keefer Brewer; January 5, 1914 – June 16, 1959) was an American actor.
-He is best known for portraying Superman in the television series Adventures of Superman (1952–1958).
+He was best known for portraying Clark Kent/Superman in the television series Adventures of Superman (1952–1958).

-His death at age 45 from a gunshot remains controversial.
+His death by gunshot at age 45 remains controversial.
 The official finding was suicide, but some believe that he was murdered or the victim of an accidental shooting.

 Early life

 Reeves was born January 5, 1914, as George Keefer Brewer in Woolstock, Iowa, the son of Donald Carl Brewer and Helen Lescher.
-Reeves was born five months into their marriage and the couple separated soon after Reeves's birth.
-At this time, Reeves and his mother moved from Iowa to Ashland, Kentucky, to stay with relatives for a time and then to her home of Galesburg, Illinois.
+Reeves was born five months into their marriage.
+When the couple separated, soon after Reeves's birth, Reeves and his mother moved from Iowa to Ashland, Kentucky, to stay with relatives for a time and then to her home in Galesburg, Illinois.

 Later, Reeves's mother, who was of German descent, moved to California to stay with her sister.
-There she had met and married Frank Joseph Bessolo by 1927, according to that year's federal census.
+There, by 1920, she had met and married Frank Joseph Bessolo (according to that year's federal census).
 Reeves's father married Helen Schultz in 1925.
 Reeves reportedly never saw his father again.
-In 1927, Frank Bessolo adopted George at aged 13, as his own son, and the boy took on his stepfather's last name, becoming George Bessolo.
-The Bessolo marriage lasted 15 years, ending in divorce, with the couple separating while Reeves was away visiting relatives.
-When he returned, his mother told him his stepfather had committed suicide.
+In 1927, when Reeves was 13, Frank Bessolo adopted him, and the boy took his stepfather's last name, becoming George Bessolo.
+The Bessolos’ marriage lasted 15 years, ending in divorce, with the couple separating while Reeves was away visiting relatives.
+When he returned, his mother told him his stepfather had died by suicide.
 According to biographer Jim Beaver, Reeves did not know for several years that Bessolo was still alive.
 Bessolo actually died March 4, 1944, at age 51, when his adopted son was well into his movie career.

 Reeves began acting and singing in high school and continued performing on stage as a student at Pasadena Junior College.